Welcome to the Wake Forest Parks, Recreation & Cultural Resources Department!

-A registration form must be completed to register for a class, program, or athletic league.
+Pre-registration is required for all classes, programs, and athletic leagues unless otherwise noted.
 A copy of the participant's birth certificate is required for all youth athletic leagues.
 Online registration is available for adult athletic leagues, youth athletic leagues, and programs.
-Pre-registration is required for all classes.

 Rules to Remember